Close

 Leading by Example

 It is important to use this technique in difficult situations or new circumstances when the child is lost, shy, or afraid.
 This is particularly useful if you suspect that the child may behave in an undesirable way.
 Take the time to guide them and show them how to behave, instead of scolding or pitying them after the fact.
-Young children of the age of 3-4 years old understand actions much better than words, thus a demonstration would always be more effective.
+Young children aged 3–4 years old understand actions much better than words; thus, a demonstration would always be more effective.

 Teaching Through Playing